elbwalker/sgtm-client-template/example/README.md

 In this example you will find a few elements and event parameters that are neccessary to feed GA4 with enough information to process every event like it was sent by gtag.js.

 ### Globals
-`init-walker.js` adds some (span) elements to the DOM to set sole global values that will travel with avery event in the `globals` section.
+`init-walker.js` adds some `globals` to the configuration to set global values that will travel with every event.
 They are there to make sure that every event (not just a *page view*) includes the basic attributes that evey event should have.
-Those are:

-- page_location
-- page_title
-- page_referrer

-Since `walker.js` will add some changes that will make setting those attributes easier, the current setup of the init script is some kind of workaround for GA4.
+This is only the page_title in this example but you could add more data here.

 Additionaly there is a key called `analytics_consent` that serves as a replacement for a real implementation of a field that allows to know and respect what can be done with every event ehen it hits se server-side GTM container.